 How to Make a Nautical Rope Vase

-Stop just before you meet the end.
+- Stop gluing rope just before you reach the end of the vase.

 - Once you reach the top of the vase, add an extra dab of glue.
 Using a heavy clip, clamp the rope so that it is well secured.
 Let the rope sit for a few minutes until the glue is completely set.